Bullying in Sport

 Adriana Thompson provides advice on how to manage bullying experienced in sport by your kids.

-Most parents sign their kids up for any kind of sports so that they would have fun, exercise, be active, and make friends.
+Most parents sign their kids up for any sports so that they would have fun, exercise, be active, and make friends.
 Generally, parents do not expect their kids to get bullied by either their peers or, what is even worse, coaches.
-Unfortunately, bullying is a widely spread problem in sports, and the chances of your kid getting bullied at some point are extremely high.
+Unfortunately, bullying is a widely spread problem in sports, and the chances of your kid getting bullied at some point are incredibly high.